bboxy/bitfire/readme.txt

 --to [$num]
 With those two flags the file can be cut into desired slices that are then fed to the packer.
 This way the file can easily split up into a portion that gies up until $d000 and a portion that gies from $d000-$ffff (remember, no loading under i/o possible)

---use-prefix
+--prefix-from [$num]
 Use preceeding data of file as dictionary.
 This requires, that the data referenced here is also in memory at the same location when depacking.
+You can specify from which address on the dictionary should be used.

+--prefix-file [filename]
+Same as above, but by handing over a file that contains the preceeding dictionary data.

 --relocate-packed [$num]
 Relocate packed data to desired address [$num].
 The resulting file can't de decompressed inplace anymore after that, as it requires an end-marker then.